Ten Tors

 Ten Tors is an annual weekend hike in early May, on Dartmoor, southwest England.
 Organized by the British Army, starting in 1960, it brings together teams of six young people, with the 2,400 young participants hiking to checkpoints on ten specified tors.
 The majority of entrants are schools, colleges, Scout groups and Cadet squadrons from South West England, though groups from across the UK have regularly taken part, as have teams from Australia and New Zealand.
-However, from 2012, only teams from the South West of England are eligible to take part, due to the large numbers of entrants.
+However, starting in 2012, only teams from the South West of England are eligible to take part, due to the large numbers of entrants.

 Event format

 Teams of six are required to visit ten specified tors and 5 to 10 via tors, these are required although not counted towards the 8 tor limit on the first day or your ten tors.; on the top of each tor is a checkpoint.
 Each team is required to visit all of the specified checkpoints in the correct order.
 Any member can choose to withdraw at a safety control, as long as there are 4 remaining participants; teams falling below this number could merge in earlier years, while later rules required a badly reduced team to forfeit.

 There are 26 different routes over three different distances, lettered from A to Z, using a total of 19 different manned tors: 12 Bronze (Junior) routes of 35 mi for those aged 14 to 15 years; 10 Silver (Intermediate) routes of 45 mi for those aged 16 to 17 years; and 4 Gold (Senior or Arduous) routes of 55 mi for those aged 18 to 19 years, or 17-year-olds who completed a Silver or Bronze route previously.

 The organisers stress that the event is not a race - although teams often compete to see who can finish first - but a test of endurance, navigation and survival skills, because of not just the distances and the challenging terrain, but potentially also the weather; conditions on Dartmoor can vary considerably and change suddenly.
 In 1996, for example, the event was struck by a heavy snow storm, leading to some teams still being out on the moor a day after the event was due to have finished; while in 1998 temperatures reached 26 °C (79 °F).